RitwikGupta/ritwikgupta.github.io/_pages/about.md

 ### News

+- **[Jan.
+2023]** I earned the Graduate Certificate in Security Policy from the Goldman School at Berkeley.
 - **[Sept.
 2022]** One paper accepted to NeurIPS 2022!
 - **[Jul.
 2022]** I was awarded the National Science Foundation's Digital Transformation of Development Fellowship.
 - **[Jul.
 2022]** The non-profit H2H8 awarded me a grant for my work on AI for humanitarian assistance and disaster response.